ethereum-optimism/design-docs/ecopod/sendRawTransactionConditional.md

 # Problem Statement + Context

+Account Abstraction is a [growing ecosystem](https://dune.com/sixdegree/account-abstraction-overview) and solution to many wallet UX issues.
+Polygon currently dominates the market on the number of active smart accounts and we want to ensure the op-stack enables this growth in the superchain as the ecosystem continues to evolve.

 Bundlers aggregate [UserOp](https://eips.ethereum.org/EIPS/eip-4337#useroperation)s from an external mempool into a single transaction sent to the enshrined 4337 [Entrypoint](https://eips.ethereum.org/EIPS/eip-4337#entrypoint-definition) contract.
 It is the Bundler responsibility to ensure every UserOp can succesfully execute its validation step, otherwise resulting in a reverted top-level transaction.
-With private Bundler mempools, the likelihood of these reverts are small as Bundlers are operating over different sets UserOps.
+With private Bundler mempools, the likelihood of these reverts are small as Bundlers are operating over different sets of UserOps.
 Unless a smart account frontruns a submitted UserOp to the Entrypoint, a Bundler doesn't have to worry about changes in network state such as an incremented smart account nonce invalidating their entire transaction during the building process.

 The account abstraction [roadmap](https://notes.ethereum.org/@yoav/AA-roadmap-May-2024) is chugging along and shared 4337 mempools are coming into [production](https://medium.com/etherspot/decentralized-future-erc-4337-shared-mempool-launches-on-ethereum-b6c860072f41), launched on Ethereum and some L2 testnets, decentralizing 4337 infrastructure.
-Multiple Bundlers operating on this mempool can create transactions including the same UserOp, increasing the likelihood of reverts due to changed account states.
+Multiple Bundlers operating on this mempool can create transactions including the same UserOp, increasing the likelihood of reverts due to changed account states, like account nonces.
 These reverts are too high of a cost for bundlers to operate.

 This problem is worked around on L1 through special block builders like Flashbots that provide atomic inclusion when building blocks through a custom rpc like [eth_sendBundle](https://docs.flashbots.net/flashbots-auction/advanced/rpc-endpoint#eth_sendbundle), avoiding on-chain reverts for the caller.
 However on L2 there's only a single block builder, the sequencer, creating the requirement for the `eth_sendRawTransactionConditional` endpoint providing similar inclusion guarantees to launch shared 4337 mempools.

-Account Abstraction is a [growing ecosystem](https://dune.com/sixdegree/account-abstraction-overview) and solution to many wallet UX issues.
-Polygon currently dominates the market on the number of active smart accounts and we want to ensure the op-stack enables this growth in the superchain as the ecosystem continues to evolve.

 # Alternatives Considered

 ## Do Nothing

 4337 account abstraction is currently live on optimism.
-Dapps utilize the bundler endpoints that are come with a vendor-specific SDK -- Alchemy, Pimilico, Thirdweb, etc. As 4337 infrastructure becomes more permissionless, we will later have to play catch-up to ensure the op-Stack remains compatible while other L2 offerings have already moved towards supporting `eth_sendRawTransactionConditional`.
+Dapps utilize the bundler endpoints that are come with a vendor-specific SDK -- Alchemy, Pimilico, Thirdweb, etc -- each with their own mempools.
+As 4337 infrastructure becomes more permissionless, we will later have to play catch-up to ensure the op-stack remains compatible while other L2 offerings have already moved towards supporting `eth_sendRawTransactionConditional`.

 ## Verticalize the OP-Stack

 Rather than externalize the 4337 mempool, the op-stack could natively offer a UserOp mempool alongside the regular tx mempool.
 When creating a new block, the sequencer can pull from the two, ensuring the bundled UserOps do not conflict with the latest network state.
-However, this adds additional complexity to the stack, where the proposer-builder seperation in 4337 nicely keeps account abstraction out of protocol.
+However, this adds additional complexity to the stack, where the proposer-builder seperation in 4337 nicely keeps these concerns seperate.

-Verticalization is also possible in the proposed solution by configuring the allowlist of the authenticated `eth_sendRawTransactionConditional` endpoint to either a self-managed bundler or that of a partner, achieving the same outcome as native mempool without the complexity of a deeper change in the op-stack.
+Verticalization is possible in the proposed solution by configuring the allowlist of the authenticated `eth_sendRawTransactionConditional` endpoint to either a self-managed bundler or that of a partner, achieving the same outcome as native mempool without the complexity of a deeper change in the op-stack.

 # Proposed Solution